 That's exactly right.

-And but you know, we have an army of soldiers.
+But, you know, we have an army of soldiers.

-I I've listed a few of them.
+I've listed a few of them.

-Mark Levin, who knows more about the Constitution than anyone since the founders, Laura Ingram, Judge Janine, Pete Hegsgeth, and all the good all the good people at Fox, Marcus Lutrell, Rudy Julian, Nikki Henny, my pants, Michelle Bachman, David Horowitz, Bill Bennett, Jamie Glasov, Hugh Hewitt, Ted Cruz, Dennis Prager.
+Laura Ingram, Judge Janine, Pete Hegsgeth, and all the good people at Fox, Marcus Luttrell, Rudy Julian, Nikki Hanny, Mike Pants, Michelle Bachman, David Horowitz, Bill Bennett, Jamie Glazov, Hugh Hewitt, Ted Cruz, Dennis Prague.

-I I just went went on and on.
+I just went on and on.

-But they these guys are eloquent, they're prepared for for this almost as as if they were sent by God, these guys, and they're fighting every day along with you.
+They're prepared for this almost as if they were sent by God, these guys.

-You know, I often say this, people say you have to duck when you get a conflict.
+You have to duck when you get a compliment.

 No, no, no.

-I I really believe in America and my our country and our constitution, and I don't like what I see the way that I see the president is being treated every day and this witch hunt that's been going on.
+I mean, when someone of the stature and fame that you have, you know, is willing to step out and say, hey, wait a minute, I really believe in America and our country and our Constitution, and I don't like what I see the way that I see the president is being treated every day and this witch hunt that's been going on.

 It has a lot of power.

-And at the center, I guess right now is the president, and he's the one that has the power and the authority and and obviously the desire to get a lot of good things done.
+And he's the one that has the power and the authority and obviously the desire to get a lot of good things done.

 Yeah.